Cynthia Lamptey

-Cynthia Lamptey is a Ghanaian lawyer and public servant.
+Cynthia Jane Naa-Koshie Lamptey is a Ghanaian lawyer and public servant.
 She served as the Director of Public Prosecutions under the John Dramani Mahama administration.
-She was nominated and subsequently appointed deputy Special Prosecutor of Ghana in 2018.
-She served as the acting Special Prosecutor of Ghana following the resignation of the then Special Prosecutor, Martin Amidu on 16 November 2020, until the appointment of Kissi Agyebeng on 5 August 2021.
+She was appointed deputy Special Prosecutor of Ghana in 2018.
+She served as the acting Special Prosecutor of Ghana following the resignation of the then Special Prosecutor, Martin Amidu, on 16 November 2020, until the appointment of Kissi Agyebeng on 5 August 2021.